rust-lang/book/nostarch/chapter11.md

 ### Testing Equality with the `assert_eq!` and `assert_ne!` Macros

-A common way to test functionality is to compare the result of the code under test to the value you expect the code to return to make sure they’re equal.
+A common way to test functionality is to test for equality between the result of the code under test and the value you expect the code to return.
 You could do this using the `assert!` macro and passing it an expression using the `==` operator.
 However, this is such a common test that the standard library provides a pair of macros—`assert_eq!` and `assert_ne!`—to perform this test